The sperm whale is holder of many impressive

 If my calculations are correct the pressure here is 355 pounds per square inch,

 or 24 atmospheres.
-There is over 51,000 pounds pressing on every square foot of
+There are over 51,000 pounds pressing on every square foot of

 the whale's body.